-In a recent January 2014 study published the Journal of Orthopaedic & Sports Physical Therapy, it was shown that the addition of traction with exercises for those with cervical radiculopathy provided relief of pain and lowered disability, especially in the long term.
+In 2014 study published the Journal of Orthopaedic & Sports Physical Therapy, it was shown that the addition of cervical traction > with neck exercises for those with cervical radiculopathy provided relief of pain and lowered disability, especially in the long term.

 Gradual progression of physical therapy may help with restoration of motion as well as improving neck muscle strength.
 During the initial 6 weeks, mild motion along with stretching type exercising with massage therapy and therapeutic agents like moist heat, ice applications, ultrasound and electrical stimulation are often employed.
 With improvement in pain levels, gradually implemented strength exercises can be started, progressing to more active motion and resistance exercises.